Ginobilium/noptica-rs/README.md

 Software
 --------

-The software in this repository is licensed under the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The software in this repository is copyright (C) 2019 Sébastien Bourdeauducq and licensed under the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the LICENSE file.

+Basically, do whatever you want with this program, but keep the core open.
+I'm fed up with proprietary laser equipment with pricing through the roof, salespeople wearing ties, and hobbyist-hostile policies.

 To build, install Rust and Cargo and run ``cargo build --release``.
 This will produce binaries in the ``target`` directory.
 Do not forget the ``--release`` flag, as the software without the compiler optimizations is too slow for real-time processing.
 You will also need to install the Glasgow software (with the provided patch that adds the logic analyzer applet) to run the program.